What is Service Learning?

 It’s about solidarity: not charity.

-We conduct service-learning with sustainable non-profit organizations serving people recovering from conflict: genocide survivors, land-mine victims, the economically marginalized.
+Our service-learning student travel programs partner with sustainable non-profit organizations serving people recovering from conflict: genocide survivors, land-mine victims, the economically marginalized.
 We engage students in empathy-mapping through a social-entrepreneurship framework.
 What problems can I help solve with my skills?
 Students return home empowered to take positive action.
 We work closely with you to determine the best project fit for your group.

 Be of Service